opendata-swiss/metadata.swiss/opendata.swiss/metadata/meta_harvester/README.md

 * check if this pipe is already running - do not relaunch if so

-Hypothesis: deleting catalogues too quickly crashes the service?
+Hypothesis: deleting catalogues too quickly crashes the service? --> remove delete_catalogue

+Issue: runs api returns always empty